misoproject/dataset/README.md

 { columnName : 'value', … }
 ```

 Note that each row has a unique identifier assiged to it called `_id`.
-Do not attempt to change that value unless you're feeling destrictive.
+Do not attempt to change that value unless you're feeling destructive.

 ## Data Modification